-Noah Law, Senior Investment Analyst
+Noah Law, Investment Associate

 “I come from the United Kingdom and moved to Finland in 2018.
 I studied economic history, including the history of Africa and Asia and, before Finnfund, I worked in corporate finance at the international banks.
 It is, in fact, more fun than you could imagine—with not only figures but also a lot of politics and personality.
 I believe that understanding the economy is more of an art than science, and a lot depends on human relationships.

 I was very lucky to come across Finnfund as I was looking for an exciting international financing opportunity in Finland.
 Many people were wondering why I moved to Helsinki, but I think this is a great place to live.
 Finnfund’s business model inspires me, and I want to make financial decisions that are used for good purposes.
 In addition, as a development financier, we can make investments that are not possible for firms with other business models.
 The development effects of our investments are significant, and I can also see them in my own work.
 It’s important that I explore our funding objectives myself: I like to pose tough questions and find out for myself how the completed initiative will affect the surrounding society.

 In the future, I want to dig deeper into the markets where we operate.
 The business environments we work in are often inconvenient and complex.
 Still, I am motivated by the hunt to find the most impactful projects and good investment targets.

 Finnfund as an organisation is unique and as a workplace, excellent.
 I think I found a good balance between work and leisure.
 I was warned that Finns would be reserved, but at least my colleagues are very open and social.
 On Mondays, we play football together, and we celebrate Finnish public holidays together.
 I am also trying to learn more Finnish, but so far, online dictionaries are my go-to solution!”